Are there teachings similar to the teaching expressed in the sayings of Jesus recorded by Thomas (1—2)?

 However, these are either small parts of a hypothetical original integral teaching, scattered like precious stones that have spilled out of a casket and become covered with grass, or, on the contrary, only emerging signs of a diamond deposit that must be mined and collected in a casket in order to form an integral teaching from them.

-The presence of individual parallels and ideas similar to "1—2" in no way makes the texts containing them, so to speak, related to "1—2".
-Moreover, from the point of view of "1—2", these texts often contain simply unacceptable contradictions, incompatible with the integrity and unidirectionality inherent in "1—2".
+The presence of individual parallels and ideas similar to 1—2 in no way makes the texts containing them, so to speak, related to 1—2.
+Moreover, from the point of view of 1—2, these texts often contain simply unacceptable contradictions, incompatible with the integrity and unidirectionality inherent in 1—2.

 Parallels and similar ideas are found:

-- in some of the directions of Buddhism.;
+- in some of the directions of Buddhism;

-- in the Upanishads;
+- in some Upanishads;

-- in the Bhagavad Gita;
+in some places in the Bhagavad Gita;

-- in George Gurdjieff.
+- in George Berkeley.